Type of institution: University/Higher Education Institution

 72 credit points.
 Students may undertake a single or double major.

 - Earth science

 - Marine biology

 - Year 12 or equivalent.
 Assumed knowledge: English (Units 3/4,C)

-- Mathematical Methods (Units 3/4,C).
-Recommended: At least one of Biology, Chemistry, Earth and Environmental Science, Geography, Specialist Maths or Physics (Units 3/4,C).
-Students without Chemistry (Units 3/4,C) or Mathematical Methods (Units 3/4,C) must take chemistry and/or mathematics preparatory subjects in Year 1.
+- Mathematical methods (Units 3/4,C).
+Recommended: At least one of biology, chemistry, Earth and Environmental Science, Geography, Marine Science, specialist maths or physics (Units 3/4,C).
+Students without chemistry (Units 3/4,C) or mathematical methods (Units 3/4,C) must take chemistry and/or mathematics preparatory subjects in Year 1.

 Australian Institute of Geoscientists; Australian Institute of Physics; Australian Mathematical Society; Australian Society of Operations Research; Environment Institute of Australia; Geological Society of Australia; Australasian Institute of Mining and Metallurgy; Royal Australian Chemical Institute

 Bachelor of Science (Advanced) offered.
 Honours is offered to students who meet the stated criteria, available on a full or part-time basis.

 Not all majors are available at all campuses.
 International student visa-holders must not enrol in more than a third of the total credit points for the course in online, distance or external study.